 2. In accordance with R.I.
 Gen. Laws Chapter 37-14.1 the Purchasing Agent may, after considering the overall cost to the state prior to making a final determination of award, apply special consideration to the offers of minority business enterprises when:

 b. the offer is fully responsive to the terms and conditions of the solicitation; and

 c. the price offer made by the MBE is determined to be within a competitive range (not to exceed five percent (5%) higher than the lowest responsive price offer) for the product or service; and

-d. the firm making the offer conforms to the definition of a minority business enterprise as set forth in Section 4 herein (Vendor Qualification).
+d. the firm making the offer conforms to the definition of a minority business enterprise as set forth in Part 4 of this Subchapter (Vendor Qualification).

 B. In accordance with the provisions of R.I.
 Gen. Laws § 37-14.1-7 ten percent (10%) of the dollar value of the work performed against contracts for construction exceeding five thousand dollars ($5000) shall be performed by Minority Business Enterprises where it has been determined that subcontract opportunities exist, and where certified MBE contractors are available.

 1. Award of such contracts shall be subject to approval by the Director of Administration, based on the bidder's subcontracting plan.
 Such plan shall be submitted to the Director of Administration prior to or upon tentative notification of award by the Purchasing Agent.

 5.13 Bids Governing Highway and Bridge Construction Projects